mythic-beasts/dehydrated-code-rack/README.md

 ability to call a hook script at various stages in the ACME process.
 A weakness is that only a single script is called.

-Which stage the hook is being called for is available in the first argument, so it's easy enough to dispatch on that, but you can end up with a lot of boilerplate.
-(The sample `hook.sh` that comes with **dehydrated** is nearly 200 lines long.
+The first argument to the hook indicates the stage in question, so it's easy enough to dispatch on that.
+But you can end up with a lot of boilerplate: the sample `hook.sh` that comes with **dehydrated** is nearly 200 lines long.
 Of course, it is heavily commented, but there are over 30 actual lines of code.
-That's a lot when in many cases just a single command is needed to be run, such as `nginx -s reload`.)
+That's a lot when in many cases just a single command is needed to be run.

 More importantly, the single hook script destroys composability.
 Mythic Beasts implemented a hook script that does `dns-01` validation using our DNS API.
 But